SystemFw/dynosaur/docs/Schema.md

 ```
 </details>

-`dynosaur` is expressing enough to solve this problem in several ways,
+`dynosaur` is expressive enough to solve this problem in several ways,
 in this document we will have a look at two possible strategies:
 **discriminator keys** and **discriminator fields**.